Barcelona doesn't audition for your approval — it's too busy living to care whether you showed up, and that's exactly why you should.

 How much should I budget per day?

-When do the clubs actually open?
+When do the clubs actually get going?

 Screenshot this before you go